monash-emu/AuTuMN/README.md

 - setup.py file to load all dependent modules
 - uncertainty for economics (an extension to intervention uncertainty)
 - document Bulgaria interventions properly in handbook
+- revise the general approach to treatment success rates / death proportion so that the sum of these two could never get over 1.0